-The Central Bank expects (re)insurers to have appropriate governance frameworks to manage climate change risk effectively, with roles and responsibilities related to climate change risk clearly identified, documented, communicated and understood.
+The Central Bank expects (re)insurers to have appropriate governance frameworks to manage climate change risk effectively, with roles and responsibilities related to climate change risk clearly identified, documented, communicated, and understood.
 The following factors should be considered, where appropriate, based on the materiality of the exposure:

 - a.
 The board, committees and senior management understand and appropriately manage the risks that climate change poses to the (re)insurer, including in the strategic decision making of the local entity.
 The 'tone from the top' is one that places appropriate emphasis on the management of climate change risk. - b.
-Decisions, discussions and points for further actions related to climate change risk management should be regularly discussed and adequately documented in the minutes of the board, and relevant committee and management meetings to evidence this understanding and management.
+Decisions, discussions, and points for further actions related to climate change risk management should be regularly discussed and adequately documented in the minutes of the board, and relevant committee and management meetings to evidence this understanding and management. - c.
+Ensure that the remuneration policy is consistent with the objectives of the (re)insurer's business and risk strategy, corporate culture and values in relation to climate change risk.